Jay Johnson Season 2023

 Johnson’s coaching career began at his alma mater, Point Loma Nazarene, where he served as an assistant coach from 2002 to 2004 before accepting the head coaching position in 2005 at 27 years old.
 He finished his playing career at Point Loma in 2001, hitting .326 as a senior and earning a Gold Glove as the team’s starting second baseman.

-A native of Oroville, Calif., Johnson becomes the 26th head coach in LSU baseball history, succeeding Paul Mainieri, who retired after the 2021 season.
+A native of Oroville, Calif., Johnson is the 26th head coach in LSU baseball history.
 Johnson and his wife Maureen, a former University of Arizona soccer player, were married in 2016.

 The Jay Johnson File